-I am a viticulturist at the Southern Oregon Research and Extension Center and assistant professor in the Department of Horticulture at Oregon State University.
-I am also a core faculty member of the Oregon Wine Research Institute, and serve as the chair of the Grape Genetics, Physiology and Management working group in the International Society for Horticultural Science.
+Alexander (Alec) Levin is the Viticulturist at the Southern Oregon Research and Extension Center (SOREC) and Associate Professor in the Department of Horticulture at Oregon State University.
+He is also a core faculty member of the Oregon Wine Research Institute, and serves as the chair of the Grape Genetics, Physiology and Management working group in the International Society for Horticultural Science.

-I completed my Ph.D. in Horticulture and Agronomy at UC-Davis investigating physiological differences in drought responses among several red wine grape cultivars.
-Since 2016, I have been leading the Southern Oregon viticulture research and extension program at SOREC, located in the heart of the Rogue Valley near Medford, OR.
-I conduct applied viticultural research focused in the fields of grapevine water relations and ecophysiology, and vineyard irrigation management.
-My ultimate research goals are to develop sustainable vineyard management practices tailored to production goals.
+Dr. Levin completed his Ph.D. in Horticulture and Agronomy at UC-Davis investigating physiological differences in drought responses among several red wine grape cultivars.
+Since 2016, he has led the Southern Oregon viticulture research and extension program at SOREC, located in the heart of the Rogue Valley near Medford, OR.
+He conducts applied viticultural research focused in the fields of grapevine water relations and ecophysiology, and vineyard irrigation management.
+His research goals are to develop and optimize sustainable vineyard management practices tailored to production goals.